denis-yuen/AMF-rDNA-PacBio-amplicon-sequence-analysis-pipeline/README.md

 ## SUMMARY
 The workflow has five main steps: <br>
 1) Primer removal and quality filtering: the pipeline starts with [Cutadapt](https://github.com/marcelm/cutadapt) (v4.5), which remove primers from PacBio sequences, followed by quality and size filtering.
 2) Dereplication and chimera removal: in this step, [VSEARCH](https://github.com/torognes/vsearch) (v2.24) is used to dereplicate the sequences and remove chimeras.
 3) Clustering: the dereplicated sequences are clustered using [Swarm](https://github.com/torognes/swarm) (v3.1.4).
-4) Cluster filtering: clusters are filtered using a two-part process:
+4) Cluster filtering: clusters are filtered first by their taxonomy and then by their abundance:
-- First, the 20 first most abundant clustered sequences are locally aligned using [BLAST](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html) (v2.16.0) against the core_nt database, and their taxonomy is determined with [TaxonKit](https://bioinf.shenwei.me/taxonkit/) (v0.17.0).
-The BLAST process is carried out in two distinct phases: initially, the first 1200 nucleotides of each cluster—corresponding to the SSU region—are aligned.
-Then, the remaining nucleotides, covering the end of SSU, ITS, and LSU regions, are aligned separately.
-Since the taxonomic assignment of this latter region is more reliable, it is used to filter out sequences from the 20 larger clusters that belong to a phylum other than Mucoromycota.
+- Taxonomic filtering: the 20 most abundant clustered sequences are locally aligned using BLAST (v2.16.0) against the core_nt database, and their taxonomy is determined using TaxonKit (v0.17.0).
+The SSU (~1.2 Kb) and Krüger fragment (end of SSU-ITS-partial LSU, ~1.5 Kb) are queried separately against the core_nt database due to the limited number of 2.7 kb AMF sequences in NCBI.
+BLAST results based on the Krüger fragments are used to filter out clusters that do not belong to the phylum Mucoromycota.
-- Then, clusters are filtered based on their size to reduce the likelihood of SNPs arising from technical artifacts rather than true biological variation.
-The filtering process follows these rules:
+- Size filtering: taxonomically filtered Swarm clusters are filtered based on their size to reduce the likelihood that SNPs are due to technical artifacts rather than true biological variation.
+The filtering process has the following conditions:
   *  If there are fewer than 7 unique abundance values and all abundances are 1, all sequences are removed.
   *  If there are fewer than 7 unique abundance values but not all abundances are 1, only the sequence with the highest abundance is retained.
   *   If there are more than 7 unique abundance values, a 7-cluster K-means algorithm is applied: